cloudflare/cloudflare-docs/products/zaraz/src/content/get-started/create-trigger.md

 <summary>Timer</summary>
 <div>

 Set up an interval of time in milliseconds before activating the trigger in **Interval**.
 In **Limit** specify the number of times the trigger will fire before stopping.
-If you do not specify a limit the timer will run every ten seconds.
+If you do not specify a limit, the timer will run every ten seconds.

 **Trigger example:**